centralnicgroup-opensource/lava/README.md

 > Nothing keeps your couch warm and molten like Lava.
 Keep your views flowing.

+Lava is a "view heater" for Apache CouchDB.

+CouchDB views are updated on read, so if a db has been written to many times without any reads in between, the next read of the view may be unexpectedly long, while the updated index is computed.
+This can be avoided by reading the view at reasonable internals, triggering an update.
+This is done using the `stale=update_after` view parameter.

+If you have large couch databases with views that are infrequently accessed, it can take an unacceptably long time to build that view when it is queried by your application.

 Lava is a simple MIT-licensed shell script with 2 dependencies that ensures all DBs that are readable by a given user have the views of their corresponding design documents rebuilt.
 It takes a single parameter, a CouchDB instance url,